-1947 The Jacksonville Urban League formed of a merger between the Jacksonville Negro Welfare League and a new Jacksonville branch of the National Urban League.
+1947 The Jacksonville Urban League formed from a merger between the Jacksonville Negro Welfare League and a new Jacksonville branch of the National Urban League.

-1947 Wilson Armstrong, a black mortar mixer, loses a City Council race to Claude Smith, 353-278.
-Smith thanks black voters and organizes the building of the so-called Jefferson Street Pool at Jefferson and Fourth.
-Armstrong would have been the first black City Council member since Reconstruction.

 1947 Florida State Senator John Mathews, of Jacksonville, after whom the Mathews Bridge is named, tries, but ultimately fails, to pass a “White Primary Bill,” which would exclude black voters from primary elections.
+(I believe was successful)

-1948 Jacksonville native and mason by trade, Wilson Armstrong ran in 1948 to represent the majority black 5th ward in the city council.
+1948 Jacksonville native and mason by trade, Wilson Armstrong ran to represent the majority black Ward Five in the city council.
 Unknown and having no political experience, most of Armstrong's qualifying fees were discovered to have been paid by the Jacksonville Chapter of the National Negro Congress, which was recognized as being affiliated with the communist party.
 As a result, Armstrong did not receive wide support from the established black leadership and lost to the white incumbent, Claude Smith.

+1948- Jessie Word was Executive Director of the newly created “Colored Branch of the YMCA.”

 1949 Fuller Warren, having served Jacksonville on its City Council from 1931 to 1937, then returns to the Florida House in ’39.
-Nominated to fight racism on the Democratic ticket in 1948, when most Florida Democrats still were “Dixiecrats,” in 1949, Warren calles the Klan “covered cowards and sheeted jerks,” but only after Jax Klansman and Baptist preacher A.C.
+Nominated to fight racism on the Democratic ticket in 1948, when most Florida Democrats still were “Dixiecrats,” in 1949, Warren calls the Klan “covered cowards and sheeted jerks,” but only after Jax Klansman and Baptist preacher A.C.
 Shuler outs Warren in a sermon as a former member of the Klan.
 Governor Warren’s administration refuses to investigate a rash of Klan violence in Miami, including three bombings of newly integrated Carver Village public housing and bombings of a synagogue, a Catholic church, and several homes in predominantly Jewish neighborhoods.
 When the Klan’s rage led to the deaths of Harry T. Moore and his wife, Warren’s appointed special investigator Jefferson Elliott, another former Klansman, told the press, “The State of Florida is making every effort to find the guilty parties.”
 That didn’t seem to be the case.

 See https://jaxpsychogeo.com/all-over-town/jax-klux-klan-politix/

+1950’s Turner A. Horne established Church Well Dry Goods, a grocery store on Jacksonville’s Eastside at Bridier and Albert Streets.
+(1995 JBHC)

 1951 The Florida Star is founded by Eric O. Simpson, becomes Northeast Florida’s oldest African American newspaper, since mainstream news of the period was hardly reliable for minority populations.

 1951 Jacksonville Civil Rights activist and writer Stetson Kennedy, amongst several other writers, releases We Charge Genocide: The Crime of Government against the Negro People at U.N. meetings in Paris on behalf of an American organization calling itself the Civil Rights Congress.

 1951 After an earlier unsuccessful attempt by Wilson Armstrong to win a City Council seat representing Ward Five, Porcher Taylor joined with Elcee Lucas in 1951 to enter the City Council race against three white candidates.
 Since ward elections were done on an at-large basis, the two black candidates had to obtain some of the white votes in order to win.
 Although the black community was more united and organized than in the previous election with a black candidate, Porcher Taylor and Elcee Lucus were not successful, but did increase their political prestige in black Jacksonville while establishing a solid foundation for future candidates.

+1951 Jacksonville Rosenwald School #143/Westside Elementary (Survey of school shows original school with the same dimensions as site plan and shows wooden barracks)